Usually, allergies make people sneeze; the eyes water and itch, the nose runs, the skin itches, and rashes develop.

 Usually, a skin prick test is done first.
-Dilute solutions are made from extracts of pollens (of trees, grasses, weeds, or fungal spores), dust, animal dander, insect venom, foods, and some drugs.
+Dilute solutions are made from extracts of pollens (of trees, grasses, or weeds), molds, dust mites, animal dander, insect venom, foods, and some antibiotics.
 A drop of each solution is placed on the person’s skin, which is then pricked with a needle.

 If no allergen is identified, an intradermal test is done.
-For this test, a tiny amount of each solution can be injected into the person’s skin (intradermal test).
+For this test, a tiny amount of each solution can be injected into the person’s skin.
 This type of skin test is more likely to detect a reaction to an allergen.

 Stopping a drug

-Keeping a pet out of the house or limiting them to certain rooms
+Keeping pets out of the house or limiting them to certain rooms

 Using high-efficiency particulate air (HEPA) vacuums and filters